 A bit of history!

-Theuniskraal, one of Tulbagh’s best-known wine farms and one of South Africa’s very first white-wine estates, has a history as interesting, and as old, as the town itself.
+Theuniskraal, one of Tulbagh’s best-known wine farms and South Africa’s very first white-wine estate, has a history as interesting, and as old, as the town itself.
 Situated some 120km from Cape Town, Tulbagh is the centre of one of South Africa’s oldest agricultural regions.

 A haven with a temperate climate, the valley is girded by the lofty peaks of the Obiqua, Winterhoek and Witzenberg mountains, offering perfect slopes, protection and superb conditions for the vines of a wide variety of cultivars.
 According to history, three families settled in the picturesque Tulbagh valley in 1699.
 One of the families had a son named Theunis, who was granted land to the north of the village.
 His property was originally named Theuniskuyl, but by 1785, when vines were already being cultivated there, the name had changed to Theuniskraal.

 In 1927 the widow Jordaan from De Doorns bought the farm for her two sons.
 The elder, Andries, farmed on Theuniskraal, while the younger, Harry, did so on Agenda, a portion of the original farm.

 Nowadays the whole family works on Theuniskraal.
 As a fourth-generation Theuniskraal Jordaan, winemaking is quite simply in Andries’ blood.
 Andries, the eldest son of Rennie Jordaan, is the principal winemaker, while Rennie, now semi-retired, still provides very valuable input..
 The family tradition continues, with Andries’ cousin Flippie as Theuniskraal’s viticulturist, and his brother Wagner assisting with both winemaking and viticulture.

 Become Part of the Theuniskraal Trail Run History!